inmagik/react-rocketjump/website/docs/reducer.md

 Your can extend the root reducer using the `reducer` property in **rj** constructor or the `reducer` mehtod when using **Builder** syntax, [learn more about builder invocation vs function invocation](/).

-This option is passed the base root reducer and it is expected to return the new reducer.
+This option should be a function with the old reducer as input and the new reducer as output.

 ```js {12}
 function counterReducer(state = { counter: 0 }, action) {